devangnp/devangnp.github.io/_posts/2020-04-30-overload-bit-isis-ospf.md

 ---
-title: "Overload bit OSPF and ISIS"
+title: "Overload bit in OSPF and ISIS and behavior on LSPs"
 last_modified_at: 2020-04-30T00:00:03-05:00
 categories:
   - Blog